jaimefps/slack-paladin/README.md

 # Paladin

-# TODO create database wrapper functions for cleaner code
+## TODO

-# TODO create dev setup docs
+- create dev setup docs

-# TODO explain rules, admin limits, etc.
+- create database logic abstractions
+- readme for rules and how to use app

 ## Install ngrok for local development